squatconf/manifest/README.md

 Squatconf happened in November 2014 in Paris in a squat, hence the name.
 It wasn't your typical IT conference because it was mostly Just-in-Time-organized by all the people who attend.
-There were no advertisements from Sillicon Valley companies (or any others) and several people felt free to give somewhat radical talks on technologies and society, even openly associate with anarchism.
+There were no advertisements from Silicon Valley companies (or any others) and several people felt free to give somewhat radical talks on technologies and society, even openly associate with anarchism.
 There also were a fair share of advanced tech talks on web